dylanandrews/dotfiles/README.md

 4. Notes on brew files
   * `fzf` - need to run `/usr/local/opt/fzf/install` after installing

-7. `sudo vim ~/etc/hosts` file
+5. Iterm 2 Notes
+  * Make scroll history infinite
+  * make sure new tab is in the directory of the old tab

-8. Add [relaxed theme](https://github.com/Relaxed-Theme/relaxed-terminal-themes#installation-1) to iterm2 by dowloading the colors and then importing them into iterm.
+6. Add [relaxed theme](https://github.com/Relaxed-Theme/relaxed-terminal-themes#installation-1) to iterm2 by dowloading the colors and then importing them into iterm.

-4. Notes on starship prompt
+7. Notes on starship prompt
   * `starship.toml` is in the `~/.config` directory.
   * You need to run `ln -s /Users/dylanandrews/.dotfiles/starship.toml starship.toml` to get starhip to use your custom `.toml` file.

-5. Notes on zsh-syntax-highlighting
+8. Notes on zsh-syntax-highlighting
   * You should clone it into home folder (`~`).
 The command to install is.
 You run this in the home folder and it will update the zshrc file.
   ```
   git clone https://github.com/zsh-users/zsh-syntax-highlighting.git
   echo "source ${(q-)PWD}/zsh-syntax-highlighting/zsh-syntax-highlighting.zsh" >> ${ZDOTDIR:-$HOME}/.zshrc
   ```

-6. Run install shell prompt from VS code command pallette to allow `code .` command in the terminal.
+9. Run install shell prompt from VS code command pallette to allow `code .` command in the terminal.

-7. Copy `.zhistory` file from old computer into the new one.
+10. Copy `.zhistory` file from old computer into the new one.
 ## Mac Settings

 8. VS Code Settings are synced through signing into the app via github.